Barça

 No hay anuncios

-The dispute between Barça and the City Council over permits has been going on for a long time, partly due to the club's urgent need to reopen the stadium.
-Therefore, it could be seen as a political battle, but both the club and the City Council assure us that this is not the case.
-"There's no pushback," maintains Elena Fort.
-Municipal sources are also echoing the argument.
-Joan Sentelles, the club's operations director, speaks of the bureaucratic difficulties, given the unique nature of the project that requires a series of special licenses and regulations: "We understand that the City Council has doubts and that the technicians are very scrupulous, but we can guarantee that Camp Nou is the safest stadium in Spain, and perhaps the safest in Europe."
+The dispute between Barça and the City Council over permits has been going on for a long time, in part due to the club's urgent need to reopen the stadium.
+Therefore, it could be seen as a political battle, but both the club and the city council assure us that this is not the case.
+"There is no struggle," maintains Elena Fort.
+Municipal sources are also arguing the same.
+Joan Sentelles, the club's operations director, speaks of the bureaucratic difficulties, as it is a unique project that requires a series of special licenses and regulations: "We understand that the City Council has doubts and that the technicians are very scrupulous, but we can guarantee that Camp Nou is the safest stadium in Spain, and perhaps the safest in Europe."

-The roof won't be installed until the summer of 2027.
+The roof will not be installed until the summer of 2027.

 On the other hand, Barça has confirmed that the big lift, the Anglicism used to describe the installation of the roof, has been postponed for another year.
 It was initially planned for 2025, but was already delayed due to the fact that the structure of the third tier hadn't made sufficient progress.
 Now they've announced that it won't be 2026 either, as the club will dedicate the next few months to completing the entire third tier, in order to begin the 2026-2027 season with a full capacity of 104,000 spectators.
 Thus, the roof will be installed in the summer of 2027, and during the 2027-2028 season, the membranes that will shelter the fans will be installed.
 In addition, the club will request to finish the final matches of the 2026-2027 season away from home, and also to start the 2027-2028 season away from home to gain a few weeks of margin.
 The assembly and lifting of the bicycle wheel takes approximately four months, and there can be no competition involved.
 The rest can be done while matches are being played.